thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 ## Why is a relational database system so useful?

-Thinking back to the Movie Junkies example from earlier, imagine the product development team has determined that a true movie fanatic wants to know about every award that movie entity has won.
-So, your job is to extend the `movies` table with the following columns.
+Using the Movie Junkies example from earlier, imagine the product development team has determined that a true movie fanatic wants to know about every award a `movie` entity has received.
+Specifically, users want to know the award's name, kind, when it was received.
+One way to solve this is to add more columns to the `movies` table like this.

-- `award_name`
-- `award_kind`
-- `award_received_at`

-Like so.

 ```text
  id | title  | duration | rated |   genre   | is_3d |      released_at       | score |                              award_name                              | award_kind |   award_received_at